-A Graph Regularization Based Approach to Transductive Class-Membership Prediction
+Graph-Based Regularization for Transductive Class-Membership Prediction

-Pasquale Minervini, Claudia d'Amato, and Nicola Fanizzi
+Pasquale Minervini, Claudia d'Amato, Nicola Fanizzi, and Floriana Esposito

-LACAM Laboratory - Dipartimento di Informatica Università degli Studi di Bari "Aldo Moro" - via E. Orabona, 4 - 70125 Bari - Italia { pasquale.minervini, claudia.damato, nicola.fanizzi }@uniba.it
+LACAM Laboratory - Dipartimento di Informatica

+Università degli Studi di Bari Aldo Moro - via E. Orabona, 4 - 70125 Bari - Italia firstName.lastName@uniba.it

 Abstract.
 Considering the increasing availability of structured machine processable knowledge in the context of the Semantic Web, only relying on purely deductive inference may be limiting.
-This work proposes a new method for similaritybased class-membership prediction in Description Logic knowledge bases.
-The underlying idea is based on the concept of propagating class-membership information among similar individuals; it is non-parametric in nature and characterised by interesting complexity properties, making it a potential candidate for large-scale transductive inference.
+This work proposes a new method for similarity-based class-membership prediction in Description Logic knowledge bases.
+The underlying idea is based on the concept of propagating class-membership information among similar individuals; it is non-parametric in nature and characterized by interesting complexity properties, making it a potential candidate for large-scale transductive inference.
 We also evaluate its effectiveness with respect to other approaches based on inductive inference in SW literature.